Sardine Run – Dive into the chaos of South Africa!

 Day 4 - Transfer to Port St. Johns

 After a leisurely breakfast and packing your gear and diving equipment, your journey begins in Port St. Johns, a scenic drive of about four hours.
-Upon arrival, check into your accommodation, Cremorne Estate, on the banks of the Umzimvubu River.
+Upon arrival, check into your accommodation, Spotted Grunter, on the banks of the Umzimvubu River.
 This comfortable lodge offers beautiful views of the river and features en-suite facilities.
 At the restaurant and bar, you can enjoy delicious meals and drinks while chatting with the dive team about the Sardine Run.

 Day 5 through 9 - Sardine Run

-Depending on the speed of the action and the comfort of the animals, you will enter the water several times a day, sometimes snorkeling and other times diving.
+The baitballs often move too fast.
 The period when the sardine run takes place also coincides with the migration of humpback whales, making for even more spectacular encounters.

 Day 10 - On safari, to Mozambique or home?